realthunder/mod_line_edit/README.md

 Main focus is to make this more efficient for searching and replacing absolute URL, which does not really need a context aware parser.
 For relative URL, it is best to use a module with parser like mod_proxy_html.

-Planed modification:
+Added feature:

 * Allow at most one match per position.
 Original implementation split a matched line as three lines, before + matched + after.
 And the rest rules will be applyed to these new lines, too, which may cause multiple match and sustitution in the same position.
 This is clearly not users' intention.
-* Add 'from' interpolate to LERewriteRule
+* Add flag v to LERewriteRule to interpolate the 'from' part of the rule.
-* Add 'cond' to LERewriteRule just like ProxyHTMLURLMap in mod_proxy_html
+* Add 'cond' to LERewriteRule just like ProxyHTMLURLMap in mod_proxy_html to conditionally enable/disable rules based on environment variable.
+Quote from mod_proxy_html,
-* Allow multiple line-end character.
-For URL match, any illeagal character can be consider as line-end.
-* Add string marker(s) as line-start, e.g. http://.
-Probably implement as a new flag to LERewriteRule to make it a special rule.
+>The optional cond argument specifies a condition to test before the parse.
+If a condition is unsatisfied, the URLMap will be ignored in this parse.
+>
+>The condition takes the form [!]var[=val], and is satisfied if the value of environment variable var is val.
+If the optional =val is omitted, then any value of var satisfies the condition, provided only it is set to something.
+If the first character is !, the condition is reversed.
+* Added flag 's/e/E' to LERewriteRule to mark for line start/end/exclusive-end.
+The 'to' part of the rule is ignored.
+Exclusive-end excludes the matched string when capturing the line.
+When line-end rule is given, LELineEnd is ignored.